top of page

 How might I feel during or after a session?

-People often feel calmer, more grounded, or deeply relaxed.
-Some notice emotional release, mental clarity, or physical tension easing.
-Experiences vary and can be different each time.
+People often leave sessions feeling calmer, more grounded or deeply rested.
+Some notice a quieter mind, softer physical tension or a greater sense of emotional space.
+Experiences vary from person to person and can feel different each time.

 What if I don’t feel anything?